 Maybe.
 Your site leader will coordinate transportation.
 We encourage carpooling as much as possible.

 Maybe.
 Some sites will provide lunch for their volunteers.
 You will get more information after registration.
-Regardless, we will provide you with a light breakfast to get your day of service started!
+Regardless, we will provide you with a light morning snack to get your day of service started!